 The difference between airlines (even in First Class) and luxury hotels couldn't be more different, when it comes to allergies.
 All the hotels I work with are keen to know any allergies my clients have, as well as food restrictions and preferences.
 The best among them keep a record of these in the guest profile, so as to avoid any issues with future stays at that hotel or even at other hotels in that brand.
 Airlines, on the other hand, where an allergy situation can be so much more serious due to the very confined space, rarely even offer a peanut-free or nut-free meal among their special order meals, and many won't make a general announcement to all passengers asking them to refrain from eating any peanut products they may have brought with them.

-There was an NYT article today relating how passengers were kicked off an American Airlines flight just for informing the crew of the kids' severe nut allergies, even though they had come prepared with their own food and medicine.
+There have been various articles relating how passengers were kicked off an American Airlines flight just for informing the crew of the kids' severe nut allergies, even though they had come prepared with their own food and medicine.
 American Airlines is facing DoT complaints accusing the airline of discriminating against allergy sufferers, since American Airlines has an explicit policy denying pre-boarding to people with allergies (not allowing them to preboard to wipe down their seating area to get rid of peanut and nut residue) while not singling out any other group.

-A number of airlines are completely silent on the topic of allergies, but of major carriers that my clients fly, here are the best and worst airlines for peanut and nut allergies.
-American Airlines is currently worst, and if you have a severe peanut or nut allergy, you may want to avoid flying them.
+A number of airlines are completely silent on the topic of allergies, but of major carriers that our clients fly, here are the best and worst airlines for peanut and nut allergies.
+If flying a U.S. airline, Delta and JetBlue are better than United; avoid flying with American Airlines, Alaska, and Hawaiian.

 - After notifying Delta that you have a peanut allergy, Delta will refrain from serving peanuts and peanut products onboard your flight